 Other services may be needed, such as a culture to determine the type of bacteria causing the infection or blood work to rule out other illnesses.
 Remember, if you suspect an ear infection, you should visit the veterinarian as soon as possible.
 Early treatment can help avoid complications like hearing loss.

 Cat ear infections are usually treated with antibiotics or anti-fungal medications.
-In severe cases that can’t be handled by medication, surgery may be needed to excise the infection, which unfortunately can lead to permanent hearing loss.
-All of these treatments from diagnosis and medications to surgery and hospitalization can be covered by an ASPCA Pet Health Insurance plan.
-Get a quote for your cat now.
+In severe cases that can’t be handled by medication, surgery may be needed to excise the infection, which, unfortunately, can lead to permanent hearing loss.

 It’s important to follow your veterinarian’s instructions and give any prescribed medications carefully.
 If the infection is not treated properly, it can come back again.
 Some cats also have chronic ear infections, which may require surgical intervention.